Alternatives to Pensions

 Your pension will return a large sum of money – but that large sum might not be worth as much in the future as it is today.
 If inflation drives the value of your money down, you might not be looking at as much comfort as you expected in older age.

-Why are people considering alternatives?
+Why are people considering alternatives to pensions?

 Part of the reason people are considering alternatives to private pensions relates to changes in State Pensions.
 In 2019, State Pension age will begin to increase for men and women.
 By October 2020, you will have to be 66 to start claiming your State Pension – and this increase in age is likely to be reflected in private pensions too.